Settings for Black and White Photography: Why You Should Set Your Camera

 You’re shooting in black and white.
-But this doesn’t mean all your colour data disappears.
+But this doesn’t mean all your color data disappears.
 Make sure you’re shooting in RAW + JPEG.

-The RAW file will hold the colour data and the JPEG will process it into black and white.
+The RAW file will hold the color data and the JPEG will process it into black and white.

-If the photograph looks fantastic in black and white and colour, you can use both!
+If the photograph looks fantastic in black and white and color, you can use both!

 You’ll Focus More on Composition

 Shooting in black and white is a challenge.
 I’m much more deliberate about getting the composition right.